Goshaka/tikal-exercise/README.md

 ### Jenkins pipeline creation

-Once the Jenkins server will be created and UP
+After the Jenkins server will be created and UP
 Go to AWS console EC2 service and find out instance public IP

 ![ec2_ip](images/ec2.png)